 Photos: Jenn Heng / Fred Zahina

 Somewhere in the region of Baker Beach, taking place back on May 17th, 1959, an eighteen year old by the name of Albert Kogler Jr. was fatally attacked by a great white shark.
 The horrible incident was actually the only shark attack on Baker Beach.
-Also from 1986 to 1990, the northern end of Baker Beach was the original sight for the Burning Man Festival.
+Also from 1986 to 1990, the northern end of Baker Beach was the original site for the Burning Man Festival.
 Sometime in 1990, police allowed people to rage and build the gargantuan, wooden effigy but would not allow them to burn it.
-Well that kind of fucked that off, so the hippies flew east to wreak havoc in The Black Rock Dessert located in northern Nevada.
+Well, that kind of fucked that off, so the hippies flew east to wreak havoc in The Black Rock Dessert located in northern Nevada.

 In this tale, we didn’t get laid at the Cliff House, or battle any sharks, or even dance with any hippies.
 We just rode our skateboards and had a great time.
 So if your ever in the Sunset District and don’t know what to do with yourself, (which is usually inevitable) take the expedition through Baker Beach.
 Adventure patiently awaits, dwelling somberly in the heart of the great Pacific’s murky fog. -Travis Dylan Knight